Ramblurr/picturefill.js.wp/README.md

 ####picturefill_wp_register_sizes($handle, $sizes_string, $attach_to)

 This function registers a sizes attribute and optionally assigns it to an image size.
-It should be called with the `picturefill_wp_register_srcset` action.
+It should be called with the `picturefill_wp_register_sizes` action.

 #####Parameters